 The best way to reinforce new goals is to have a reliable support system.
 As a parent, the approach can make or break good intentions.
 Encourage the idea of being healthy rather than being thin, and participate in the challenge with your kids.

 To ease the transition into the new adjustments, create mini goals each week, such as limiting television time to one hour a day.
-Reward accomplishments with active pastimes and take your kids to their favorite park for a picnic or the zoo.
-Enthusiasm is key, as children often mirror their parents' behavior.

 Increasing Physical Activity

 Kids enjoy being physically active with fun games and activities, like tag or playing jump rope.

 An hour of physical activity daily is recommended, however, you can easily break up the time throughout the day.
 Try going for family walks after dinner or a bike ride instead of sitting down to watch the television.

 Want to expand the imagination a bit?
 Have your child make up stories and act them out, or start an art project with them.
 Promote physical activity as a substitute for inactive habits.
 This can build a child's confidence and can open up their desire to be creative.
 While you can suggest sports for your child to partake in, it's ultimately their decision to pick what they are comfortable doing.